-Field Description Your Action WLAN Group-Specify to which WLAN group this AP group belongs.
+Field Description Your Action Radio Options a/n/ac (5 GHz) Indicates the radio option 5 GHz configurations.
+Channelization-Set the channel width used during transmission to either 20, 40, 80, 80+80, 160 (MHz), or select Auto to set it automatically.
+Channel-For Indoor and Outdoor, select the channel to use for the a/n/c (5GHz) radio, or select Auto to set it automatically.
+Auto cell sizing- Select this option to enable APs to share information on interference seen by each other and dynamically adjust their radio Tx power and Rx parameters to minimize interference.
+Enabling this option, disables the TX Power Adjustment configuration.
+NOTE Ensure that Background Scan is enabled.
+TX Power-Select the preferred TX power, if you want to manually configure the transmit power on the 5GHz radio.
+By default, TX power is set to Full on the 5GHz radio.
+WLAN Group-Specify to which WLAN group this AP group belongs.
 Configuration > AP SNMP Options Override zone configuration Indicates that the AP Group configuration overrides the zone configuration.
 Select the check box.
 Enable AP SNMP Indicates if the AP SNMP option is enabled.
 Select the check box.
 SNMPv2 Agent Indicates SNMPv2 Agent is applied.
 Click Create and enter Community.
 Select the required Privilege.
 If you select Notification enter the Target IP.
 Click OK.
-SNMPv3 Agent Indicates SNMPv3 Agent is applied.
-Click Create and enter User.
+SNMPv3 Agent Indicates SNMPv3 Agent is applied. managed or min to a general approach Click Create and enter User.
 Select the required Authentication.
-Enter the Auth Pass Phrase.
-Select the Privacy option.
-Select the required Privilege.
-If you select Notification select the option Trap or Inform and enter the Target IP and Target Port.
-Click OK.

-Configuration > Model Specific Options

-Select the Override check box for that setting, and then configure the setting.
+3. Enter the Auth Pass Phrase.
+4. Select the Privacy option.
+5. Select the required Privilege .
+If you select Notification select the option Trap or Inform and enter the Target IP and Target Port .
+6. Click OK .
+Configuration > Model Specific Opti ons NOTE Select the Override check be ox for that setting, and then configure the setting.
+AP Model Indicate the AP model for which you are configuring.
+Select the option.